 While both sexes are highly intelligent, their learning styles can vary.

 Females are often considered easier to train, especially for first-time GSD owners.
 Their quicker emotional maturity and eagerness to please mean they are often receptive to training from a very young age.
-Their ability to maintain focus during training sessions is a significant advantage.
+This focus helps them master commands like heel faster than their male counterparts.

 Males, with their independent streak, may require a firmer and more patient handler.
 They can be more easily distracted by their environment, whether it's a squirrel in the yard or a potential threat down the street.
 Consistent, engaging training is key to keeping their attention.